Manneken Pis: Jeanneke Pis

 Manneken Pis is not the only peeing statue in Brussels.
 Since 1987, it has had a female equivalent, Jeanneke Pis ("Little Pissing Joan"), located on the eastern side of the Impasse de la Fidélité/Getrouwheidsgang ("Fidelity Alley"), a narrow cul-de-sac some 30 m long leading northwards off the restaurant-packed Rue des Bouchers/Beenhouwersstraat, in central Brussels.
-The 50 cm bronze sculpture represents a little girl with short pigtails, squatting and urinating on a blue-grey limestone base.
+The 50 cm bronze sculpture depicts a naked little girl with short pigtails, squatting and urinating on a blue-grey limestone base.
 It feeds a small fountain and is now protected from vandalism by iron bars.
 It is, however, less illustrious than its masculine counterpart.

 Het Zinneke

-Het Zinneke, sometimes called Zinneke Pis, another bronze sculpture in central Brussels, depicting a dog urinating against a marker, can also be seen as a reference to Manneken Pis.
+Het Zinneke, sometimes called Zinneke Pis, another bronze sculpture in central Brussels, depicting a dog urinating against a bollard, can also be seen as a reference to Manneken Pis.
 It is, however, not associated with a fountain.
-Zinneke is a nickname chosen to represent people from Brussels.
+Zinneke is a nickname chosen to represent a person from Brussels who was not born there.
 The word means "mutt" or "bastard" in Brusselian dialect, and originally referred to the city's stray dogs that hung around the streets by the Lesser Senne (a tangent canal of the river Senne, which circumnavigated Brussels along the city walls) until the end of the 19th century.
-It is located at the junction of the Rue des Chartreux/Kartuizersstraat and the Rue du Vieux-Marché-aux-Grains/Oude Graanmarkt, not far from the /.
+It is located at the junction of the Rue des Chartreux/Kartuizersstraat and the Rue du Vieux-Marché-aux-Grains/Oude Graanmarkt, not far from the Halles Saint-Géry/Sint-Gorikshallen.

 In popular culture

 Being of prominent symbolic nature to Brussels and Belgium in general, Manneken Pis is widely used to represent both the city and country (as well as its people) in advertising, branding, tourism and as a national personification.
 The statue's self-derisive nature also embodies the typical Belgian identity referred to as belgitude (French; lit.
 'Belgianness'), as well as a type of folk humour specific to Brussels (called zwanze in Brusselian dialect).

 Surrounded by souvenir shops, the fountain has become a major tourist attraction.
 Figurine-sized replicas of Manneken Pis in brass, fiberglass, or even Belgian chocolate, are commonly sold there.
 Manneken Pis has also been adapted into such risqué souvenir items as ashtrays and corkscrews.

+In 2001, the Irish low-cost airline Ryanair used an image of Manneken Pis in an advert attacking the Belgian national airline Sabena, with the slogan "Pissed off with Sabena's high fares?"
+Sabena sued Ryanair, claiming the comparison was misleading, and Ryanair was ordered to apologise.
+Their apology read "We're Sooooo Sorry Sabena!" and listed further price comparisons.
+Sabena went bankrupt later in 2001.